AKhai47/AKhai47/README.md

 ##  About Me

- I am currently a junior in college and I am using this to docment my journey through this career and personal projects I like to work on.
+ I am currently a senior in college and I am using this to docment my journey through this career and personal projects I like to work on.

 [LinkedIn](https://www.linkedin.com/in/anthony-khaimov/)